Many SEO bloggers preach for the acquisition of organic traffic by acquiring expired domains. Is it working? Not so sure!

 1. Found All Clients With Low Traffic But High Authority

-Then, it was easy to find a domain that only have been dropped for a few days.
+It was easy to find a domain that only has been dropped for a few days.

 2. Bought an Expired Governmental Institution Domain

-At this point, I am quite certain that the client profile was a super relevant landing page to the newly acquired domain name.
+The client profile was a super relevant landing page for the newly acquired domain name.

 It had the client’s name as a header, the client’s own description in the context of the page, and the client’s logo.